machdep/nrf5340/README.md

 This is a work-in-progress demo for Bluetooth LE on nRF5340.
 Nordic libble controller s140 is used in this demo.

+Current status: advertising, establishing connection and pairing works fine (tested with Xiaomi MI9 Lite).
+Pairing after successful pairing/unpairing does not work until nRF5340 restart.

-Current status: BLE host-layer library is included to the main core app, Nordic link-layer library has set up on the net core, but communication between them has not yet established.
+BLE host-layer library is included to the main core app, Nordic link-layer library has set up on the network core.

 Nordicsemi nRF5340 is a dual-core ARM Cortex-M33.